How many children, youth and families do you serve?

 Who is the Children’s Home certified by?

 The United Methodist Children’s Home is certified by the state Department of Human Resources as a child placing agency and child caring institution.
 We have been accredited by the Council on Accreditation (COA), an international, independent, not-for-profit, child- and family-service and behavioral health care accrediting organization.
 We have also been accredited by the EAGLE Commission (Educational Assessment Guidelines Leading toward Excellence), an accreditation process of the United Methodist Association of Health and Welfare Ministries.

 Do you have an alumni organization?

 Each year a large group of alumni of the Children’s Home gathers on our Decatur campus for fellowship and reminiscing.
-If you are a former resident of the Home and would like to receive notice of these reunions, contact Jane Howland.
+If you are a former resident of the Home and would like to receive notice of these reunions, contact Sharon Brewer.

 Can my group come tour the campus?

 Yes!
-Tours of our campus are offered during business hours on weekdays and also on the weekends.
-Tours last approximately an hour; wear comfortable shoes.
+Tours of our beautiful campus are offered during business hours on weekdays and also on the weekends.
+The one-hour tours are outdoor walking tours; wear comfortable shoes and weather-appropriate attire.
 If you are interested in a tour, call 404-327-5820.